I'm a provider

 Augment Bone Graft (Wright Medical) is composed of recombinant PDGF with a conductive scaffold of beta tricalcium phosphate.
 In August 2013, FDA rejected Wright Medical’s premarket application for use in ankle/foot arthrodesis, expressing concern that “the population enrolled was predominantly low risk and, therefore, may not have warranted the use of either autograft or Augment Bone Graft.”
 In October 2013, FDA agreed to hold a dispute resolution panel with Wright Medical.
 Augment Bone Graft is currently available outside of the U.S.

-A number of commercially available centrifugation devices are used for the preparation of PRP.
-For example, AutoloGel™ (Cytomedix) and SafeBlood® (SafeBlood Technologies) which are two (2) related but distinct autologous blood-derived preparations that can be prepared at the bedside for immediate application.
+There are numerous PRP preparation systems on the market today with FDA clearance.
+For example, Aurix™ System (previously AutoloGel™; Cytomedix) and SafeBlood® (SafeBlood Technologies) are two (2) related but distinct autologous blood-derived preparations that can be prepared at the bedside for immediate application.
 Both Autologel and SafeBlood have been specifically marketed for wound healing.
-Other devices may be used in the operating room setting, such as Medtronic Electromedic, Elmd-500 Autotransfusion system, the Plasma Saver device, or the Smart PreP device.
+Other devices may be used in the operating room setting, such as Medtronic Electromedic, Elmd-500 autotransfusion system, the Plasma Saver device, or the Smart PreP device.
 The Magellan Autologous Platelet Separator System (Medtronic) includes a disposable kit designed for use with the Magellan Autologous Platelet Separator portable tabletop centrifuge.
 BioMet Biologics received marketing clearance through the FDA's 510(k) process for a gravitational platelet separation system (GPS®II), which uses a disposable separation tube for centrifugation and a dual cannula tip to mix the platelets and thrombin at the surgical site.
 Filtration or plasmapheresis may also be used to produce platelet-rich concentrates.
 The use of different devices and procedures can lead to variable concentration of active platelets and associated proteins, increasing variability between studies of clinical efficacy.

 POLICYRecombinant platelet-derived growth factor (i.e., becaplermin) may be considered medically necessary when used as an adjunct to standard wound management for the following indications: